Jonathan2251/lbd/source/gpu.rst

 using cudaMemcpy.
 The saxpy kernel is launched by the statement: saxpy<<<(N+255)/256, 256>>>(N, 2.0, d_x, d_y);
-Through cudaMemcpyHostToDevice and cudaMemcpyDeviceToHost, CPU can pass data in x and y arrays to GPU and get result from GPU to y array.
+In this case we launch the kernel with thread blocks containing 512 elements, and use integer arithmetic to determine the number of thread blocks required to process all N elements of the arrays ((N+255)/256) Through cudaMemcpyHostToDevice and cudaMemcpyDeviceToHost, CPU can pass data in x and y arrays to GPU and get result from GPU to y array.
 Since both of these memory transfers trigger the DMA functions without CPU operation,